 What Years are Generation X?

-Generations represent distinct demographic cohorts, each shaped by their unique socio-cultural, economic, and political experiences.
-From the Silent Generation and Baby Boomers to Generation X, Millennials, and Generation Z, each group carries its own set of values, beliefs, and worldviews.
-These generational delineations help researchers, marketers, and policymakers understand the evolving needs and characteristics of societies.
+Generations represent distinct demographic cohorts shaped by their unique socio-cultural, economic, and political experiences.
+From the Silent Generation and Baby Boomers to Generation X, Millennials, and Generation Z, each group carries its values, beliefs, and worldviews.
+These generational delineations help researchers, marketers, and policymakers understand societies’ evolving needs and characteristics.
 Over time, as each generation matures, they leave an indelible mark on culture, technology, and global progress.

 What Years are Generation X?

-Generation X represents generations born between 1965 to 1980.
-However, we should take the year range roughly because Generation X is usually born between the mid-1960s and early-1980s.
+Generation X represents generations born between 1965 and 1980.
+However, we should take the year range roughly because Generation X is usually born between the mid-1960s and early 1980s.

 Based on the most common classification, generation names are: